nbrandaleone-gcp/virustotal-scan/README.md

 ## Cloud Functions and Functions Framework

 Cloud Functions are meant to be small chunks of code that are typicall event-driven in nature.
 Google has created a web framework that simplifies the boilerplate of setting up a web-server for all supported Cloud Functions languages.
-For example, for Python, this is wrapper around Flask.
-Likewise, for Ruby, it is a wrapper around Sinatra.
-I find Ruby particularly expressive, so I wrote these functions in Ruby, while leveraging Functions Framework.
+For example, for Python, this is wrapper around [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+Likewise, for Ruby, it is a wrapper around [Sinatra](https://sinatrarb.com/).
+I find Ruby particularly expressive, so I wrote these functions in Ruby, while leveraging [Functions Framework](https://cloud.google.com/functions/docs/functions-framework).

 1. https://github.com/GoogleCloudPlatform/functions-framework
 2. https://cloud.google.com/functions/docs/functions-framework-ruby

 # Setup environment

-0. Update .env file with project_id and secret manager key name
+0. Update .env file with project_id, secret manager key name and Google Storage Bucket names
 1. Add VirusTotal API key into [Google Secrets Manager](https://cloud.google.com/security/products/secret-manager)
 2. Create x3 Cloud Storage Buckets for project
 3. Deploy Cloud Functions
-4. Deploy Workflow
+4. Deploy Workflows
 5. Create EventArc trigger to start Workflow

 ## Gotchas